From digital-innovation-agents

 skills/requirements-engineering/templates/BACKLOG-TEMPLATE.md

-the three Phase counters (Released / Building / Planned / Candidates) in the
+with the four Phase counters (Released / Building / Planned /

 reverse engineering, existing project, legacy codebase, brownfield, onboard existing, import code, we already have code, existing app, legacy import, codebase snapshot, reverse engineer, extract artifacts, bestehendes Projekt, existierender Code, Legacy-Projekt, Code-Import